quickbooks2018/bash-scripting/README.md

     - **mkfs.ext4**: This command is used to format the device with the ext4 filesystem, which is a popular Linux filesystem.
     - **/dev/md0**: This is the RAID device that was just created.
 By formatting it with ext4, you are making it ready for use as a mountable filesystem.

+7. **`lsblk`**
+    - This command lists information about block devices, including disks and partitions.
+It shows the disk name, size, and partitions associated with each disk. you will see raid device `md0` in the output.
 ---

 ### Reason to Create a Partition in a Disk: